The-CEAS-Library/Foundations-of-Python-3/README.md

 * **Helpful hints & resources**

 **Note**: Please click **'launch binder'** button below to launch the Binder.
-A Binder is an interactive environment that allows you to run code in the web browser without any need for installations.
+A Binder is an interactive environment that allows you to run code in the web browser without any need for installations. <br>
 Please click **'Open in Colab'** button below to launch the notebook in Google Colab for an interactive environment in the web browser.